17 Chapter 17: Linear Regression

 Example 2: Assume a researcher is interested in examining whether SAT scores can be an accurate predictor of college GPA.
 In this case, SAT scores would be the predictor variable or X and college GPA would be the criterion variable or Y.

-The key assessing whether a linear regression works well is the difference between our observed and known Y values and our predicted Ŷ values.
+The key is assessing whether a linear regression works well is the difference between our observed and known Y values and our predicted Ŷ values.
 As mentioned in passing above, we use subtraction to find the difference between them (Y – Ŷ) in the same way we use subtraction for deviation scores and sums of squares.
 The value (Y – Ŷ) is our residual, which, as defined above, is how close our line of best fit is to our actual values.
 We can visualize residuals to get a better sense of what they are by creating a scatterplot and overlaying a line of best fit on it, as shown in Figure 1.

 Figure 1.
 Scatterplot with residuals